RainChinChao/ChessboardAMC/code/Readme.txt

 Then run Inference,
-please change the M on line 66 to test different PSK modulations or comment line 66-77 and uncomment line 87-95 to test 16QAM
+please change the M on line 66 to test different PSK modulations also could change noise to test under differnt SNR or comment line 66-77 and uncomment line 87-95 to test 16QAM